Queens Car Accident Attorney

 Is PIP Insurance Enough in a Queens Car Accident?

-If you’re wondering whether you really need an attorney to file your lawsuit and help your case, the answer is a resounding YES.
+If you’re wondering whether you really need an attorney to file your lawsuit and help your case, the answer is a resounding “yes.”
 Multiple defendants may bear liability in your case.
 In addition to the driver, you must deal with insurance companies.
 If the driver was on the job when he or she caused the accident, his or her employer might bear liability as well.

 You can bet that any company involved in your suit will have a literal team of attorneys whose job it is to see that their employers pay you as little as possible.
 They do this every day and understand the law well.
 Don’t go up against that alone.
-Reach out Jacoby & Meyers, LLP today.
+Reach out to Jacoby & Meyers, LLP today.

 How Can You Help Your Car Accident Case?